 What is a WooCommerce attribute?

 Attributes are ways of grouping products.
-You can create an attribute like ‘Size’ then configure terms under the attribute, like ‘Small’, ‘Medium’, ‘Large’.
+You can create an attribute like ‘Size’ and then configure terms under the attribute, like ‘Small’, ‘Medium’, and ‘Large’, in order to display them in the product table.

-In the example of the shirt above, we might have our product, the Shirt, which is available in the following sizes: Small, Medium, Large.
+In the example of the shirt above, we might have our product, the Shirt, which is available in the following sizes: ‘Small’, ‘Medium’, and ‘Large’.
 In this case, the attribute is ‘Size’.

-Continuing with our shirt example, we have variations according to the Size attribute.
-We create our product, Shirt, then assign it the Size attribute.
+Continuing with our shirt example, we have variations according to the ‘Size’ attribute.
+We create our product, Shirt, then assign it the ‘Size’ attribute.
 Finally, we create variations for the product according to the attribute terms.
-These are our variations: Small, Medium, Large.
+These are our variations: ‘Small’, ‘Medium’, and ‘Large’.

 It starts to get more complex if we have more than one attribute assigned to a product.
-Continuing the shirt example, we could assign two attributes – Size and Colour.
-If our shirt is available in all sizes and all colours, we could end up with a lot of combinations, e.g.:
+Continuing the shirt example, we could assign an additional color variation and now, our shirt is available in all sizes and all colors.
+This leaves us with a lot of combinations, :

 All these combinations are separate variations of the product.
 Yikes.